xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 *  **Dockerhub**: Set up reachability from your router (Virtual or physical) to the internet (or specifically to dockerhub: <https://hub.docker.com>).

-*  **Private "secure" registry**: Set up reachability to your private registry set up with a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial - once you know how to gain access to dockerhub, the workflow will be similar.
+*  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial - once you know how to gain access to dockerhub, the workflow will be similar.

 *  **Private "insecure" registry**: Some users may choose to do this, specially if they're running a local docker registry inside a secured part of their network.